Is Your Usually Energetic Goofball of a Dog ... Depressed?

-Blue is a good name for a dog — not a good mood.
+Blue is a good name for a dog—not a good mood.

 Share Article

-There is evidence to suggest opens in a new tab that having a canine companion in your life can help reduce symptoms of stress, anxiety, loneliness, and depression in humans.
-But what about when our dogs start to seem down?
-Can they experience depression, too?
-Dr. Lore I. Haugopens in a new tab, a board-certified veterinary behavior specialist who works at the VCA Lexington Boulevard Animal Hospital in Sugar Land, Texas, says: “Most likely, yes.”
+Depression affects many people and can be a major health issue for some.
+But can dogs experience depression too?Dr. Lore I. Haugopens in a new tab, a board-certified veterinary behavior specialist who works at the VCA Lexington Boulevard Animal Hospital in Sugar Land, Texas, says, “Most likely, yes.”

 Dr. Haug says that while there is no official depression diagnosis for dogs and cats, given the similarities to humans in their brain anatomy and neurochemistry, “it is reasonable to hypothesize that dogs do suffer depression in their own way.”